 When to check for protein.

 People with type 2 diabetes are usually checked for kidney disease upon diagnosis.
 For those with type 1 diabetes, there may be a baseline taken at diagnosis but regular checks usually don’t begin until 5 years after diagnosis.
 Children with type 1 diabetes will have their urine randomly checked but regular screening does not normally happen until during puberty or 5 years after diagnosis.

 How much protein in my urine is too much?

-An albumin/creatinine ratio test is often done with your regular bloodwork.
+An albumin/creatinine ratio test can be done with your regular bloodwork.
 This checks to see if there is any protein in your urine.
 According to Diabetes Canada, if you have diabetes and show a result of 2.0 ( 30mg/dl) or higher, you could have some kidney damage.

 If your urine shows an elevated amount in the random sample done with your bloodwork, your diabetes team may request that you do a 24-hour urine collection.
 This will give them a much better idea of whether or not there is any real damage or the first result was an anomaly.

 Are there any symptoms to tell me of possible kidney damage?

 My son was healthy.
 He had very good control for a teen.
 Wouldn’t we know if he had any kidney damage?

 Not really.
 For most people there are no symptoms at all which is why it is important to have your kidney function checked regularly if you have diabetes.
 In some cases, a person can experience a buildup of fluids.
 They may be having issues sleeping, have a poor appetite, upset stomach, feel weak, and have difficulty concentrating.